Probing Chemical Enrichment in Extremely Metal-Poor Galaxies: Method

 \section{Method}

-We follow the calculation of the one-zone box model by \citet{Kobayashi_Taylor_2023arXiv} as our standard model; see Appendix~\ref{sec:appendix_One-zone} for details.
-Here, we calculate the outflow rate depending on the energy injection from the stars, and the energy release rate calculated by {\sc CELib} code \citep{Saitoh16, Saitoh17}.
-We run 400 model calculations, each focussing on different parameters to explore a range of scenarios.
-The varied parameters include the gas-depletion timescale $\ts$, gas inflow timescale $\ti$, gas outflow rate $\fo$, and the fraction of metals in the inflowing gas $f_\mathrm{inf}$.
-To provide a clear and organized overview of these models and their parameters, we summarize the details in Table~\ref{tab:parameters}.
+We follow the one-zone box model framework of \citet{Kobayashi_Taylor_2023arXiv} as our standard approach; further details are provided in Appendix~\ref{sec:appendix_One-zone}.
+In this model, the outflow rate is computed based on the energy injected by stellar feedback, with the energy release rates derived using the {\sc CELib} code \citep{Saitoh16, Saitoh17}.
+To explore a wide range of evolutionary scenarios, we perform 320 model runs, systematically varying key parameters.
+These include the gas-depletion timescale $\ts$, gas inflow timescale $\ti$, gas outflow rate $\fo$, and the fraction of metals in the inflowing gas $f_\mathrm{inf}$.
+A summary of the parameter space explored in our models is presented in Table~\ref{tab:parameters} for reference and clarity.